kubernetes/k8s.io/k8s.gcr.io/Vanity-Domain-Flip.md

 # How New Images Get Promoted (Pushed) to Production

-To get new images into `gcr.io/google-containers`, a Googler must approve a change in Google's private repository.
+To get new images into the old `gcr.io/google-containers`, a Googler must approve a change in Google's private repository.

 On the other hand, `gcr.io/k8s-artifacts-prod` is integrated with a